 Instructions

-- Add: Little by little, add in coconut oil, maple syrup, flax eggs, pumpkin puree, and vanilla – mixing as you go.
+- Add, little by little, coconut oil, maple syrup, flax eggs, pumpkin puree, and vanilla – mixing as you go.

-- Combine: Combine until you have a thick dough – do NOT over mix.
+- Combine until you have a thick dough – do NOT over-mix.
 I like using a pastry cutter or a spoon for this.

-- Form: On a floured surface, form dough into a circle that is roughly an inch deep all around and cut into 8 pieces, just like you would a pizza!
+- Form dough on a floured surface into a circle that is roughly an inch deep all around.
+Place in fridge for 20+ minutes to chill.
+Remove and cut it into 8 pieces, just like you would a pizza!

-- Divide: Place separated slices onto a parchment paper-covered baking sheet or, better yet, a silicone baking mat.
+- Place separated slices onto a parchment paper-covered baking sheet or a silicone baking mat.

 Notes